The Down Lo

 Aren’t accommodations crazy expensive in Munich?

-If you book a hotel last minute, maybe.
+If you book a hotel last minute, probably.
 We found a reasonably priced Airbnb just a few weeks out ($180 split three ways).
 Even hostel beds were inflated to over $100/bunk given the demand, but if you do your homework and compare a few different options, you have a good chance of finding something reasonable.
 And the more people you travel with, the less you’ll pay.
 Oktoberfest is a celebration and the more people that can chip in for the room, the less you’ll spend individually.
 You also don’t need to book the nicest room you find as you likely won’t be spending much time there.

 Check Munich Hotel Prices Here